CarlWright/NGerlguten/readme.md

 ### kd_test1

 When you run kd_test1:test(), it produces a 1 page PDF.
-It is a commercial bill in Swedish for a some recording, I think.
-It does a good job of including a graphics to show the vendor's logo.
+It is a commercial bill in Swedish for a recording, I think.
+It does a good job of including a graphic to show the vendor's logo.
 It looks interesting.